 Under the license agreement, we are obligated to pay UCLB milestone payments upon the receipt of specified regulatory approvals in an aggregate amount of £15 million, the start of commercialization in an aggregate amount of £18 million, and the achievement of net sales levels in an aggregate amount of £51 million.
 On a per-product basis, these milestone payments range from £1 million to £6 million, depending on which T cell programing modules are used in the product achieving the milestone.
 Under the terms of the license, we have the right to grant sublicenses to third parties, subject to certain restrictions.
-If we receive any income in connection with such sublicenses, we must pay UCLB a percentage of that income, decreasing based on the passage of time and development expenses incurred by us.
+If we receive any income in connection with such sublicenses, we must pay UCLB a percentage of the income allocable to the value of the sublicensed intellectual property rights ranging from low double-digits to mid-single digits, decreasing based on the development expenses incurred by us or the passage of time.
 UCLB has retained the right to use the licensed T cell programing modules for academic research purposes at University College London and with other academic institutions, subject to certain restrictions.